26 September 2025

 So, same as Jesus taught, we gotta have other people in mind when we act.
 Think about their wishes.
 Think about what’s good for them.
 Think about them.

-Don’t think of other people as obstacles, roadblocks to move aside, or pawns to manipulate when they get in our way.
+Stop thinking of other people as obstacles, roadblocks to move aside, or pawns to manipulate when they get in our way.
 They’re not that.
 They’re God’s children.
 They’re people with hopes, dreams, desires… some good, some bad, some we consider silly.
 But again: It’s not what we want.
 It’s about them.

 “Do as you’d be done by” forces us to emerge from our self-centered universe and think about others for once.
-And since the starting-point of sin is the exact opposite—looking out for number one, regardless of all others, including God—that suppression of our self-interest in favor of someone else’s point of view is indeed the starting-point of rightness.
+And since the starting-point of sin is the exact opposite—looking out for number one, regardless of all others, including God—the suppression of our self-interest in favor of someone else’s point of view is indeed the starting-point of rightness.

-When we spend some time meditating on just exactly what the end-result would be of really following Jesus’s Golden Rule, we’re gonna find ourselves coming to conclusion after conclusion that mirrors what we find throughout God’s commands: His profound concern for others, his order to the universe, his ideal way of life.
+When we spend some time meditating on just exactly what the end-result would be of really following Jesus’s Golden Rule, we’re gonna find ourselves coming to conclusion after conclusion which mirror what we find throughout God’s commands: His profound concern for others, his order to the universe, his ideal way of life.
 We’re gonna see God’s love, and we’re gonna grow in our love for God. ’Cause it’s all there, hiding in plain sight.
 So think on it.